MonikaBarget/distant-reading/ElonMusk_task-sheet.md

 The radical changes to the company's management and new monetization plans for the platform led to controversial reactions, last but not least on Twitter itself.

-The following data set contains 100,000 tweets referencing #Twitter and #ElonMusk immediately after the announcement of the takeover:
+The following data set contains 100,000 tweets referencing #Twitter and #ElonMusk immediately after the announcement of the takeover (till 31st October):

 [ElonMusk2022](https://raw.githubusercontent.com/MonikaBarget/DistantReading/main/Twitter_ElonMusk2022/ElonMusk2022_cleaned-with-Python.txt)

+Please keep in mind that the time period captured is very short and that some debates which we now associate with Twitter and Musk may only have arisen at a later point in time.

 ## Tasks to perform in Voyant